kennyqozeem/Marketing-Performance-Dashboard/README.md

 ## 📬 Contributing

 1. Fork this repository.
-2. Create a feature branch: `git checkout -b feature/your-feature-name`
+2. Create a feature branch: `git checkout -b feature/Marketing-Performance-Dashboard`
-3. Commit your changes: `git commit -m "Add your message"`
+3. Commit your changes: `git commit -m "Describe what you changed"`
-4. Push to the branch: `git push origin feature/your-feature-name`
+4. Push to the branch: `git push origin feature/Marketing-Performance-Dashboard`
 5. Open a Pull Request.

 ---

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).